Entry Points for Doing Business with the DoD

 Program Executive Offices (PEOs) are DoD organizations responsible for prototyping, procurement, and fielding of equipment, systems, and technologies as well as their lifecycle management.
 Each DoD Service has their own set of PEOs, and each PEO has a unique set of focus areas.

 There are also many non-government organizations that may have DoD connections that would be interested in your solution.
 These include professional organizations, industry events, and internet forums.

-Now let’s consider three scenarios of how you might find your ideal DoD Customer.
+Now let’s consider three scenarios for how you might find your ideal DoD Customer: